nolanlawson/resources-for-mastodon-newbies/README.md

 ### If you mention a user in a DM, they see that DM

 DMs work by being private to everyone @-mentioned in the message.
-To avoid a potentially embarrassment situation, be sure to use "at-username" or something similar when you want to talk privately about someone else.
+To avoid a potentially embarrassing situation, be sure to use "at-username" or something similar when you want to talk privately about someone else.

 ### Content Warnings can hide text